-Leaks cause the average American home to lose more than 10,000 gallons of water every year, according to the U.S. Environmental Protection Agency.
+Leaks cause the average American home to lose nearly 10,000 gallons of water every year, according to the U.S. Environmental Protection Agency.
 That’s equivalent to the amount of water usage the average family goes through in a month.
-It’s like paying for 13 months of water and only getting 12.
 Some water leaks are slow and difficult to detect, yet even the smallest leaks can add up quickly.
 Fortunately, if you know how and where to look, most leaks are easy to find.

 Detecting water loss

 The first step in determining if your home has any leaks is to locate your water meter.
 Most residential meters within the San Jose Water service area are located in a concrete box near the front curb.
 The next step is learning how to read the meter.

 SJW’s water meters are called “straight read” meters and resemble a car’s odometer.
 The digits are read left to right.
 You can disregard the two black numbers on the right because they measure in units less than 100 cubic feet (you are billed for every 100 cubic feet of water used, which also equates to 748 gallons).
 The sweep hand represents water being used.
 It is also used when checking for leaks.
 One revolution of the sweep hand equals one cubic foot, or 7.48 gallons, of water usage.
 You can also learn how to read your meter by watching this video.

 Once you know how to read the meter, you can conduct the following leak detection test if you think you have a leak:

 - Turn off all water inside and outside; make sure no water is being used during the test period.

 - Read the meter (left to right).
 Mark where the sweep hand is located on the meter.